ewoks-kit/ewoksjob/doc/bliss.rst

 ==============================

-For online data processing with *Ewoks*, a beamline needs at least one python environment with the scientific libraries installed (conda or anything else) and Ewoks to be enabled in the beamline configuration (Beacon).
-When workflows are triggered from *BLISS*, the *BLISS* conda environment needs *ewoksjob* to be installed.
+For online data processing with *Ewoks*, a beamline needs at least one python environment with the scientific libraries installed (conda or anything else) and Ewoks to be configured in Beacon.
+When workflows are triggered from *BLISS*, the *BLISS* conda environment needs the *ewoksjob* python package.

 Worker environment
 ------------------